Look at look at what they're doing up in MSNBC right now.

 But they had to look really hard.

-The drive-by's are not reporting it.
+The drive-bys are not reporting it.

 Here are the 15 tax increases, raising the top marginal income tax rate to 39.6%.

-Now that really not a surprise.
+Now, that, really not a surprise.

-Um regime wanted to do that last fall, but they fell short.
+The regime wanted to do that last fall, but they fell short.

 So that's a given.

-Uh capital gains and dividends rate up from 15% to 20%.
+Capital gains and dividends rate up from 15% to 20%.

-Raise the death tax from 35 to 45%, lower the death tax exemption amount from five million dollars, 10 million for couples, to three and a half million.
+Lower the death tax exemption amount from $5 million, $10 million for couples, to $3.5 million.

 Cap the value of itemized deductions at the 28% bracket rate.